kubernetes/kubernetes/docs/proposals/hugepages.md

 discuss the kubelet attempting to allocate huge pages dynamically in an attempt to accommodate a scheduling pod or the use of Transparent Huge Pages (THP).
-THP do not require knowledge by Kubernetes at all, but simply requires the node to have THP enabled and the application ```madvise()``` /w ```MADV_HUGEPAGES``` memory regions it desires to be backed by huge pages.
+THP do not require knowledge by Kubernetes at all, but simply requires the node to have THP enabled and the application `madvise()` with `MADV_HUGEPAGES` memory regions it desires to be backed by huge pages.
 Note that THP might lead to performance degradation on nodes with high memory utilization or fragmentation due to the defragmenting efforts of THP, which can lock memory pages.
-For this reason some, applications may be designed to (or recommend) use pre-allocated huge pages instead of THP.
+For this reason, some applications may be designed to (or recommend) use pre-allocated huge pages instead of THP.

-The proposal is also limited to support on x86_64 where two huge page sizes are
+The proposal is also limited to x86_64 support where two huge page sizes are
-supported: 2MB and 1G.
+supported: 2MB and 1GB.
 The design, however, should accommodate additional huge page sizes available on other architectures.

-**NOTE: This design, as currently proposed, requires the use of pod-levels cgroups, which are currently not available but are under development by
+**NOTE: This design, as currently proposed, requires the use of pod-level cgroups, which are currently not available but are under development by
 @derekwaynecarr**

 ## Background

-Huge pages are a hardware feature designed to reduce pressure on the Translation Lookaside Buffer (TLB)   The TLB is a small hardware cache of virtual-to-physical page mappings.
+Huge pages are a hardware feature designed to reduce pressure on the Translation Lookaside Buffer (TLB).
+The TLB is a small hardware cache of virtual-to-physical page mappings.
 If the virtual address passed in a hardware instruction can be found in the TLB, the mapping can be determined quickly.
 If not, a TLB miss occurs and the hardware must walk the in-memory page table to